 To act according to these rational principles is to enter into the intelligible world where the moral domain exists, where we may be praised or blamed purely out of logical argument unrestrained from the passions.

 To conclude, if we look at the brain, all we will see is matter in motion, no where do we see thoughts, ideas, desires, or motivations.
 Furthermore, with the help of the conservation law, we may discover physical energy; however we will never discover conscious, mental energy.
 It seems like this search for mind is something ghost or wraith-like.
 However, science is limited to empirical observation so there are cracks in the scientific explanation for it seems incomplete in describing the intrinsic, subjective life we all take part in.
 Furthermore, this physicalist view bleeds into neurophysiology which assumes that we are determined to act according to our neuropathways deeply ingrained in our brain, but all isn’t lost to habit for an open mind can overcome habit and sloth.
 Secondly, one’s behavior is also subject to one’s own reinforcement history.
-Stricly speaking, we act to avoid pain and seek pleasure.
+Strictly speaking, we act to avoid pain and seek pleasure.
 Therefore, there is no freewill, it’s all an illusion.
 However, we do have a choice between pleasure and pain and that is why we take the foul tasting medicine for its long lasting effects.
 Thirdly, Freud’s unconscious id leaves no room for conscious awareness.
 There is no method for us to discover it’s true motives and desires so that we could one day, hopefully, be able to cope and control ourselves.
 However, I can’t help buy deny that through literature, learning, dream interpretation, art, reflection, and conversation we come into contact with our unconscious selves, and can begin to cope and accept what we have sublimated.
 As for Kant, I do believe there is freedom when acting in the intelligible world, especially when we’ve come to the old age of having a wide array of choices to select from and to act or forebear from acting without the treasonous passions traitorously holding us hostage.
 We see this freedom of will from the youngest of ages when a child can darken the world by closing his eyes.
 All this said, I agree with Schiller more than anyone on freewill, that we are most free when we are at play.
 It seems as time itself is arrested when we are wrapped up in some activity that we can’t detach ourselves from out of sheer enjoyment.
 We may skip a meal, lose track of time, and forget about other responsibilities as we joyously labor away.
 Mankind has found many activities these days, but I now wonder if some of these activities aren’t a form of play as they are addictions.
 After all that’s said and done, once we leave the armchair, we can’t help when acting or forebear from acting as though we have responsibility for the things we do.
 Should abstract philosophical thoughts dictates our everyday lives or should they yield to common sense?
-With pragmatism aside even, I still believe they should yield and that common sense ought to be the foundation for how we conduct our lives.
+I’m a pragmatic person, and when there is a metaphysical dispute that could go either way I ask myself, “what’s in my highest virtue to believe?”
+I believe these theoretical ideas that denounces free will should yield to common sense, which is the foundation for how we conduct our lives.